jensarps/IDBWrapper/README.md

 I am very sorry about any inconveniences, but there was no other way.

-The 'old' version of IDBWrapper is till available in the `legacy` branch: https://github.com/jensarps/IDBWrapper/tree/legacy
+The 'old' version of IDBWrapper is still available in the `legacy` branch: https://github.com/jensarps/IDBWrapper/tree/legacy